 The relationship between road supply and traffic has also been studied through comparisons of different metropolitan areas.
 To see the basic logic of these cross-sectional studies, consider two regions, A and B. They are identical in all respects except their road supply and their VMT.
 If region A has x percent more lane-miles than region B, and if VMT in A is y percent greater than in region B, then it seems reasonable to attribute the VMT difference to the lane-mile difference.
 If we do so, we can go on to measure the sensitivity of VMT to lane miles as y /x.
 The percentage change in one variable that results in a one-percent change in another variable is known as the “elasticity.”
 Thus, y/x is the elasticity of VMT with respect to lane-miles.

 Of course, the real world doesn’t contain identical regions, so most cross-sectional studies attempt to control for variables, other than lane-miles, that affect traffic.
 It is difficult to identify these variables.
 One obstacle is the scarcity of data.
 The larger the number of variables, the more observations are required before it is possible to isolate the effect of one factor from that of another.
 Moreover, certain variables that influence VMT may themselves be affected by road supply.
 For example, some have argued that more road supply discourages transit use, leading to reduced quality of transit service, which in turn further stimulates VMT.
-If this were true, and if we control for transit service quality, then we Do New Image 3would underestimate the effect of road supply on VMT.
+If this were true, and if we control for transit service quality, then we would underestimate the effect of road supply on VMT.
 Similar issues emerge with regard to variables pertaining to urban form and density: To what extent are these variables determined by road supply?
 To what extent are they independent?

 Cross-sectional studies also cannot deal with the direction of causality.
 Do roads generate traffic, or does traffic generate roads?
 Common sense suggests that causality runs both ways.
 If so, analyses that treat road supply as the cause and VMT as the result can yield misleading results.
 This problem is known as “simultaneity bias.”